USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-28-Geospatial-Workshop-4.md

     1. Return to the Open OnDemand tab in your browser, and click the *Delete* button that is inside the card for the running "Jupyter-A100" session.
 (If you do not see the running session cards in Open OnDemand, click the interactive sessions icon next to "Interactive Apps" at the top of the page.)
 Wait a few seconds for the page to refresh.
     1. Repeat the instructions for step 2, above, to start a new JupyterLab session.
 Open OnDemand should automatically reuse the settings you entered the first time you launched JupyterLab.

-1. **Start session and select kernel:** Once you are in JupyterLab, navigate to `~/my_geoworkshop/session_3-dl_rastervision/semantic_segmentation` in the left navigation pane, and open the `semantic_segmentation.ipynb` notebook by double-clicking that file.
+1. **Start session and select kernel:** Once you are in JupyterLab, navigate to `~/my_geoworkshop/session_4-gpu_computing` in the left navigation pane, and open the `gpu_computing_python.ipynb` notebook by double-clicking that file.
 Then, select your kernel by opening the "Kernel" menu then "Change kernel...".
 A pop-up will appear with a dropdown menu containing the `grwg_workshop` kernel we made above.
 Click on the `grwg_workshop` kernel and click the *Select* button.

 1. **Follow along during the tutorial session!**